Guides

 🎯

-The Paper Aeroplane Analogy
+The Paper Aeroplane Rule

 Throw a dart like you'd throw a paper aeroplane